ScryEngineering/CPS_gatsby/content/blog-posts/2018-04-23/associative-mappings-API-design.md

     - programming-languages
 contentType: "blog"
 ---
-Associative mappings in language design

 We have been working on projects in Javascript and Python a fair bit lately.
 In the past we ported a few legacy PHP apps over to newer systems.
 A thought that has been in my mind for a while has been that the associative mapping types in languages work much better if they are completely distinct from sequence types.

 It took something from today to finally prompt me to write about it though.

 ## Why `.length` doesn't always work for finding the count of the elements

 We were filtering some data and wanted to get a count of how elements there were in the Array.
 A really simple way to go about this would be to use the `length` property:

 ```javascript
 const test = [1,2,3];